Supreme Court Denies Tiger Global Tax Exemption, Tightens Treaty Abuse Framework for Offshore Structures

 *this image is generated using AI for illustrative purposes only.

-Trump has defended the tariff policy against criticism, describing it as the "strongest and fastest economic turnaround" in United States history.
-In a Truth Social post, he highlighted the potential financial consequences if the Supreme Court rules against the tariff policy, stating: "The actual numbers that we would have to pay back if, for any reason, the Supreme Court were to rule against the United States of America on Tariffs, would be many Hundreds of Billions of Dollars."
+Trump has remained dismissive of criticism surrounding his tariff policy, characterizing it as the "strongest and fastest economic turnaround" in United States history.
+In a Truth Social post, he highlighted the potential financial consequences of an adverse Supreme Court ruling, stating that "the actual numbers that we would have to pay back if, for any reason, the Supreme Court were to rule against the United States of America on Tariffs, would be many Hundreds of Billions of Dollars."

 dislike